Tomi7710/Global_Trends_Data_Analysis/README.md

 #### Overview
-This project is an exploratory data analysis of Olympic Games data, examining trends in athlete performance, medal distribution and participation patterns across countries and genders.
+This project is an exploratory data analysis of global data, examining trends in performance, outcome distribution and participation patterns across countries and genders.
+The analysis uncovers patterns, correlations and insights that demonstrate the impact of participation on performance over time.

 #### Tools & Libraries
-- Python
+- Python - data analysis and manipulation
   - Pandas - data cleaning, transformation and aggregation
   - Seaborn and Matplotlib - data visualization

-#### Sample Result: The relationship between athletes and medals
+#### Sample Result: The scatter plot below illustrates the relationship between team size and medal count